afshinrahmati/java/README.md

 # Interface
 ![alt text](./interface-1.png)
+* in interface and abstrac we can not new but we can create annonims-inner-class(those class do not have name and inner a class)
 * it is look like abstrac class
 * with tis we can multiple Inheritance of Bhavior